Iraqi Style Dog Fight

 11. Where do forest rangers go to "get away from it all?"

-12. What do you do when you see an endangered animal eating an endangered plant?
+12. What do you do when you see an endangered animal eating an

 13. If a parsley farmer is sued, can they garnish his wages?